rachelbuchta/rancidTomatillos/README_real.md

 The first feature we would like to add to the project in the future would be a connected Web API that holds data of imagined users that would be using our app.
 This would let us create additional functionality such as allowing a user to favorite and rate the movies that they've seen which would be stored in our connected API via a POST request (along with removing that info via a DELETE request).
 After that we would also like to see some form of login page that would allow us to show the data (i.e. a user's favorited/rated movies) for multiple users.

+## Project Wins / Challenges

+#### Wins

+This project was a great intro to using React along with React Router and Cypress as it gave us many more tools we now know how to use in our software development careers.
+A big win for us was getting better at knowing which methods and state should be passed down as props as opposed to creating more class-basec components.

+#### Challenges

+We still have more to learn on how to effectively handle and display errors, we could use more reps on using Cypress to test our application and all pathways (including sad paths), and we struggled to deploy an Express server to use alongside our front-end display.

+Also challenging was refactoring from conditional rendering to incorporating Router - we think if we focus on using Router from the beginning of a project, that will make the process simpler and cleaner.

+### Links

+The link to the spec sheet that guided this project: https://frontend.turing.io/projects/module-3/rancid-tomatillos-v3.html The link to this repos project board: https://github.com/rachelbuchta/rancidTomatillos/projects/1